 French Broad River Rafting Sections and Rapids

 French Broad Adventure whitewater rafting trips take place on section 9 of the French Broad River.
-Our 5-mile trip starts in Barnard put-in and ends at the Stackhouse takeout.
-Our 9-mile trip continues from Stackhouse to Hot Springs.
+Our half day trip starts at the Barnard river access point, has rapids from Class I-III, and ends at the Stackhouse access point.
+Our full day trip also starts at Barnard, has rapids from Class I-IV, and ends in Hot Springs.

-Section 9 never disappoints and includes the most famous rapids in the French Broad River: the Maze, Big Pillow, Ledges and Frank Bell's rapids.
-This section also showcases the impressive rock features contained within the fault line of the Appalachian Mountains.
+Section 9 is a scenic and exciting stretch of river that includes the most famous rapids on the French Broad River: the Maze, Big Pillow, Ledges and Frank Bell's rapids.
+This section also showcases the impressive rock features along the fault line that runs through the Appalachian Mountains.

 French Broad River Flow and Water Levels

-During its 210-mile journey, the free-flowing French broad river covers calm, shallow sections and steep, narrow rapids.
-The river water levels fluctuate during the season depending on the rainfall in the region.
-At high water, we can experience Class V rapids and the river dynamics will change dramatically.
-During the spring, water levels tend to be the highest due to spring rains and snow melts.
-Water levels are the lowest in mid-summer.
+During its 213-mile journey, the free-flowing French Broad River covers calm, shallow sections and steep, narrow rapids.
+The water levels fluctuate during the season depending on the rainfall in the region.
+At higher or lower water, the river dynamics can change dramatically.
+Water levels tend to be the highest in the spring and lower in mid-summer.

-We monitor river conditions constantly to maintain the highest safety standards possible.
+We monitor river conditions regularly to stay informed about changes in flow.
 French Broad Adventures uses USGS river level data to determine time frames and trip lengths for our rafting trips.

-In the years since environmental groups such as Riverlink have championed the recovery and restoration of the French Broad River and furthered the balance of economic development backed by stewardship.
+Environmental groups such as Riverlink have long championed the recovery and restoration of the French Broad River and furthered the balance of economic development backed by stewardship.
 Today, Riverlink along with Mountain True, Asheville Greenworks and dozens of river-based businesses including French Broad Adventures, continue to push environmental efforts to sustain our river, our region and our livelihoods.

 Additional French Broad River Facts

-The French Broad River was named by settlers centuries ago who were impressed by how wide it was, especially compared to many of the other small creeks and streams in the area.
-At the time it was originally named, the French-owned the land north of the river.
-So the derivation of the name is literal – the river is a wide, or “broad” river that flowed into the “land of the French” – a French “broad” river.
+The river was renamed by European settlers who were impressed by how wide it was, especially compared to many of the other small creeks and streams in the area.
+They also noted that the river flowed north, unlike most of the local rivers they had come across.
+At the time the land north (and west) of the river was French-owned land.
+So the derivation of the name is literal – the river is a wide, or “broad” river that flowed towards the “land of the French” – or, a French Broad river.

-The French Broad River and valley are home to many species; including egrets, blue heron, hawks, eagles, tanagers, trout, small-mouth bass, catfish, crawfish, and many more.
+The French Broad River and the surrounding Blue Ridge Mountain region is one of the most biodiverse areas in the world.
+It is home to many species; including egrets, blue heron, hawks, eagles, tanagers, trout, small-mouth bass, catfish, crawfish, and many more.

 READY TO PADDLE?